thesuss/shf-project/CONTRIBUTING.md

 Note that you should be re-syncing daily (even hourly at very active times) on your feature/bugfix branch to ensure that you are always building on top of very latest _develop_ code.

-#### Create a new branch for your work: [GitHub issue #]_[short description]
+#### Create a new branch for your work

 When you create a branch to work on your feature or bug-fix, the name of the branch should *start with the GitHub issue #,* followed by an underscore, then a few words that describe the issue (i.e. from the title of the issue).

-The format for branch names is [GitHub issue #]_[short description]
+The format for branch names is [YYMMDD]-[short description]

-For example, if you are working on GitHub issue #799 and the title of that issue is "Add the CONTRIBUTING.md file", you can create and check out your branch like this:
+For example, if you are working on a feature on 2 Nov 2016 and the title of that issue is "Add the CONTRIBUTING.md file", you can create and check out your branch like this:

 ```
-git checkout -b 799_add_contributing_md
+git checkout -b 161102-add_contributing_md
 ```

 Once you have your tests passing (or if you're stuck and need help), create (submit) a pull request (PR).